An Analytic Formula for the Supercluster Mass Function

 \section{INTRODUCTION}

-The gravitational aggregates of (a few to hundreds of) galaxy clusters are often called {\it the superclusters} which are marginally bound systems, sources of soft X-ray and the Sunyaev-Zel'dovich effect \citep[e.g.,][see]{myers-etal04,zappacosta-etal05,SR05}, and have conspicuously filamentary shapes \citep[e.g.,][and references therein]{einasto-etal11}.
-Although quite rare in the local Universe, the superclusters are believed to be quite common phenomena on the scales larger than $100$ Mpc.
-The nearby Virgo cluster as well as the Local Group where our Milky Way resides also belongs to the Local Superclusters that contains more than $100$ member clusters \citep[][and references there in]{tully82}.
+The gravitational aggregates of (a few to hundreds of) galaxy clusters are called {\it the superclusters} which are marginally bound systems.
+Although quite rare in the local universe, the superclusters are believed to be common phenomena on the scales larger than $100$ Mpc.
+The nearby Virgo cluster as well as the Local Group where our Milky Way resides also belongs to the Local Supercluster that contains more than $100$ member clusters \citep[][and references there in]{tully82}.

-In a $\Lambda$CDM ($\Lambda$+cold dark matter) universe, the formation of the superclusters at the present epoch represents the grand finale of the hierarchical merging events.
-No bound objects could form on mass scales larger than that of the present rich superclusters in the future due to the anti-gravitational effect of the cosmological constant ($\Lambda$).
-That is, the rich superclusters observed at present epoch will end up as isolated massive clusters in the future when the $\Lambda$ becomes progressively more dominant \citep[e.g.,see][]{NL03,busha-etal05,araya-etal09}.
+In the standard $\Lambda$CDM ($\Lambda$+cold dark matter) universe, the formation of the superclusters at the present epoch represents the grand finale of the hierarchical merging events.
+No bound objects could form on mass scale larger than that of the present rich superclusters in the future due to the anti-gravitational effect of the cosmological constant ($\Lambda$).
+That is, the rich superclusters observed at the present epoch will end up as isolated massive clusters in the future when $\Lambda$ becomes progressively more dominant \citep[e.g., see][]{NL03,KE05,busha-etal05,araya-etal09}.

-If the dark energy were not $\Lambda$ or if the large-scale gravity deviates from the general relativity (GR), the superclusters could meet a different fate.
+If the dark energy were not $\Lambda$ or if the large-scale gravity deviated from the general relativity (GR), the superclusters could meet a different fate.
 For example, in QCDM (Quintessence+CDM) models, more massive objects than the rich superclusters would form through the large scale clustering of the Quintessence scalar field \citep[see][and references therein]{caldwell-etal98}.
-In some modified gravity scenarios where the Universe has no anti-gravitational dark energy \citep{milgrom83}, nothing would prevent the superclusters from assembling into larger scale objects.
-Henceforth, the number counts of the rich superclusters might be a powerful indicator of any modification to gravity and the true nature of dark energy.
+In some modified gravity scenarios where the universe has no anti-gravitational dark energy \citep[for a review, see][]{mg_review12}, nothing would prevent the superclusters from assembling into larger scale objects.
+Henceforth, the abundance of rich superclusters might be a powerful indicator of any deviation of the real universe from the prediction of the standard $\Lambda$CDM model.